Bruce Buffer: Notable appearances outside UFC

-He also appeared as one of the fight fans alongside his brother Michael in the 2018 mystery comedy movie Holmes & Watson.
+He also appeared as one of the fight fans alongside his brother Michael in the 2018 mystery comedy film Holmes & Watson.

 He is also the official announcer for the World Series of Beer Pong.

 He was featured as an announcer pack in the multiplayer online battle arena game Smite and class-based first person shooter game Paladins both published by Hi-Rez Studios.
 He is also an unlockable player character in the fighting game EA Sports UFC 3.

-He provided announcing on the UFC-inspired song "It's Time" by American & Dutch DJs Steve Aoki and Laidback Luke.
+He provided announcing for the UFC-inspired song "It's Time" by American and Dutch DJs Steve Aoki and Laidback Luke.

 In October 2019 the gaming developer Relax Gaming released a new video slot machine with Buffer called "It's Time".
-The slot was developed with Buffer and the same company had earlier made a slot-game with Michael Buffer, Bruce's older brother.
+The slot was developed with Buffer and the same company had earlier made a slot game with his older brother, Michael Buffer.

 In the 13th episode of Hell's Kitchen season 19, Buffer made an appearance during the episode's challenge.

 Buffer is the official announcer for the PlayStation 5 exclusive videogame Destruction AllStars, which was developed by Lucid Games and released in February 2021.

 On September 13, 2021, Buffer announced for ESPN's Monday Night Football matchup, where the Las Vegas Raiders hosted the Baltimore Ravens at Allegiant Stadium.

 In July 2022, Buffer appeared in the stand-up comedy special "Infamous" as he introduced comedian Andrew Schulz.

 In fall of 2022, Buffer appeared in ads for Canadian mortgage brokerage Dominion Lending Centres.

+In November 2023, Buffer appeared in the Las Vegas Grand Prix of the 2023 Formula One World Championship and made a meme moment while introducing the Red Bull Racing driver Sergio Perez.

+On June 8, 2026, Buffer introduced the starting lineup for MLB's Athletics, prior to the first game of their "Las Vegas Series" against the Milwaukee Brewers, planned to preview their (widely controversial) move to the region by 2028.

+On July 19 2026, Buffer was the official announcer for the 2026 FIFA World Cup Final.

 Personal life

-In 1989, Bruce was introduced to his half-brother, Michael Buffer, when their birth father contacted Michael after seeing him on television.
+In 1989, Buffer was introduced to his half-brother, Michael Buffer, when their birth father contacted Michael after seeing him on television.
 In the mid-1990s, Bruce became Michael's agent/manager.
-The pair have since worked together to form a company and grow their business via licensing and appearances.
-The name of the company is The Buffer Partnership.
+The pair later formed a company, The Buffer Partnership TBP, and expanded their business via licensing and appearances.